-A chance to gather every morning (except Sunday) at 10.30am for a short time of prayer led by a monk.
+A chance to gather every morning (except Sunday) at 10.00am for a short time of prayer led by a monk.
 This will be followed by a brief reflection from the monk.
 Join via the audio streaming link above.
 Most days, there will be an audio recording available at the bottom of our Together in Prayer page.
-(Please see note about about changes in Service Times during August.)

 We in the monastic community particularly regret not being able to welcome people to stay here on retreat.
 We would like to offer to anyone who is interested, a series of simple short “Home Retreats” every Saturday at 11.00am.
 We hope they will be of some value to you and are our way of continuing to welcome you here to Ampleforth, wherever you may find yourself.
 Join us via our video live stream above.

 Following the Catholic Bishops’ of England and Wales Coronavirus guidance on 18th March 2020, public services will be private and not open to the public until further notice.
 Ampleforth will be implementing this from Vespers at 6.00pm on Friday 20th March.